-Malaysia’s king berates government for misleading Parliament
+Malaysia PM under pressure to quit after stern royal rebuke

 Muhyiddin became prime minister after initiating the downfall of the reformist government that won the 2018 elections.
 His Bersatu party formed an unstable alliance that includes UMNO, which was ousted in the 2018 polls.

-UMNO, the largest party in the alliance, has been unhappy at playing second fiddle to Bersatu and and recently said it would stop supporting Muhyiddin.
-However, some UMNO members still back the premier.
+UMNO, the largest party in the alliance, has been unhappy at playing second fiddle to Bersatu and recently said it would withdraw support for Muhyiddin.
+But some of its lawmakers still back the prime minister.